sabih1996/currency-converter/README.md

 2. Setup and Run with Docker
 3. Manual Setup and Run without Docker
 4. Deployment to production
+5. InfluxDB and Grafana Integration
-5. API Endpoints
+6. API Endpoints
-6. Documentation
+7. Documentation

 ## Prerequisites